arwells-research-group/sigma-order-core/README.md

 - a replacement for established computational frameworks (QFT, Lifshitz theory),
 - or a claim that standard physics is “wrong.”

-Where conventional models succeed, DFT must reduce to them.
-Where they fail or require regime-specific assumptions, DFT seeks to explain *why* those limits exist and what geometric structure underlies them.
+Where conventional models are empirically successful, DFT must reproduce their validated predictions in the appropriate limits, while potentially offering deeper explanatory structure or reduced complexity.

 A concise statement of falsifiability and verification standards is provided in **[VERIFICATION_PRINCIPLES.md](./VERIFICATION_PRINCIPLES.md)**.